Mr-Wood-CS/Higher-Computing-Science-MD-Files/docs/SI/08-Working-with-Records.md

 	__Line 3 - @dataclass__
 	This is a special tag that tells Python, "I want to make the next class a dataclass."
 This means Python will automatically help us with things like creating the class and keeping track of data inside it.

+### Part Two

+=== "Python"

+    ``` python
+		from dataclasses import dataclass

+		@dataclass

+		class SchoolReg:
+		    Name : str = ""
+		    Age : int = 0
+		    Reg : str = ""
+    ```

+=== "Explanation"

+	__Line 5 - class SchoolReg__
+	Here, we are creating a class called SchoolReg.
+A class is like a blueprint or recipe.
+In this case, it helps us create something to store information about a school registration, like a student's name, age, and registration number.

+		__Line 6 - Name: str = ""__
+	Inside the class, we create a variable called Name.
+This will hold the student's name, and it's a string, which means it's a word or group of letters (like "Peter").
+The empty quotes " " mean that we are starting with no name yet.

+		__Line 7 - Age: int = 0__
+	This is another variable called Age.
+It will hold the student's age, and it's an integer (which means a whole number like 17).
+Right now, we start it at 0.

+		__Line 8 - Reg: str = ""__
+	This variable is called Reg, which stands for "registration number."
+It’s also a string (a group of letters or numbers).
+At first, it's an empty string "", but we will fill it in later.